 The Institute For Titling Australian Film

-(A member of the Academy of Australian Institutes)
+(A founding member of the Academy of Australian Institutes)

 The titling of Australian film has been a dilemma for more than thirty years.
 Too often we've endured titles that are a turn off, make people look away, walk faster past the posters and create an initial response which is negative.
 Do you want a title like Wendy Cracked A Walnut, Bored Olives, Spotswood or James when you could have a name which rolls off the tongue, sticks in the brain and makes your audience want to know more?
 Sorry if you produced these, but it's the truth.

 What have Mad Max, High Noon, Catch 22 and Psycho got in common?.. title zing that's what.

 Using patent pending statistical parsing software, TIFTAF offers that something special to film makers.

 A good title won't make a poor film great.
 But it gives filmmakers the chance to let audiences be the judge.
 You'll hold your head high and increase box office when people remember the title.

 TIFTAF offers a personal and confidential service that gives you the best chance in the market place; whether it be finance or distribution stage.

 We read your script, meet with you and talk out your plans.
 TIFTAF then comes back with a list of potential titles.
 It's never too late to call TIFTAF, from script to fine cut to troublesome answer print.
 Our emergency response team is at your service.

 Got a director who's absolutely locked onto a bad title?
 We provide a discreet counselling session with that person to find out what it is they truly want for their film.
 Trouble at this stage can often be an indicator of potential problems with completion guarantors down the line.
 For a Producer or Investor - forewarned is forearmed.